Cinnamon Roll Sugar Cookies

 Instructions

-- In the bowl of a stand mixer with the paddle attachment, cream the butter with the sugar.
-Add the egg, and vanilla.
-Mix well.
+- In the bowl of a stand mixer with the paddle attachment, cream the butter, granulated sugar, and powdered sugar until smooth.
+Then add the oil, water, egg, and vanilla.
+Mix well, scraping the bowl as needed.

 Notes